Frequently Asked Questions

 All warranty replacements are subject to review and approval and may require additional submission of information including photos.
 Please note that custom tags and stakes are not eligible for warranty claims and will not be refunded after order placement.

 - When is payment due?
 Payment is due in full and will be charged at the time of order entry.
-This will reserve your order and hold it until the appropriate ship date for your area.
-We accept a personal check, money order, Visa, MasterCard, and Discover.
+This will reserve your order and hold until your selected ship date.
+We accept a personal check, money order, American Express, Visa, MasterCard, Discover and Paypal.
 Oregon has no sales tax.
 All payments to be in US funds.

 Soil Prep, Watering & Fertilizing